 Certain types of assets will not enter the probate process regardless of whether there was a will in place.

 - Beneficiary designations.
-Assuming the decedent has made proper beneficiary designations, accounts like IRAs, 401(k)s, brokerage accounts, and life insurance policies will bypass probate.
+Assuming the decedent has made proper beneficiary designations, accounts like IRAs, 401(k)s, brokerage account, and life insurance policies will bypass probate.

 - Trusts.
 Trusts will also bypass probate, which is a central reason to set up a trust.
 Whether the decedent established a revocable or living trust during their lifetime, or the estate plan details that certain assets will pass to newly created trusts upon death, these assets may not be subject to probate.
 A wide range of assets can go into trust.
 Common examples include real estate, art, cash, investment accounts, and so on.

 - Titling.
-Assets that are owned jointly, often by marriage, may pass to the spouse and avoid probate.
+Assets owned jointly, often by marriage, may pass to the spouse, avoiding probate.
 States have different rules about ownership in this regard so it will ultimately depend on the state you live in and the physical location of the assets, if any.

 If an inheritance does not fit these criteria, then it will likely pass through probate.
 Remember, having a will does not mean assets will avoid probate.
 Learn more about whether you need a trust if you have a will.
 To learn more about inheritance planning, please contact us.

-The material in this article is for general information only and should not be construed as the rendering of personalized investment, legal, accounting or tax advice.
+The material in this article is for general information only.
+This article is not personalized investment, legal, accounting or tax advice.
+Consult a professional in your state to discuss your situation.